 Be nice.
 Or else.

-building Voyager Joined over 3 years ago via an invitation from Allan G. Taurean has invited alec s, Nicole Francesca Pagliaro, Eric Boyer, Dominik Martin, Josh Green and 5 others, Liang Shi, Bjoern Zinssmeister, Day Jimenez, Timothy L., James Bruno
+Design @ Voyager Studio Joined almost 5 years ago via an invitation from Allan G. Taurean has invited alec s, Nicole Francesca Pagliaro, Eric Boyer, Dominik Martin, Josh Green and 5 others, Liang Shi, Bjoern Zinssmeister, Day Jimenez, Timothy L., James Bruno

 Be nice.
 Or else.